jasonhebert/blastech/README.md

-blastech
+Blastech Steel Plate Requisition
 ========

-Old code from XUL project for Northrup Grumman Ship Systems
+This is an old project I worked on for Northrup Grumman Ship Systems in 2003.

+The application was an XUL based interface that ran in Mozilla XULRunner.

+The application facilitated requisitioning of steel plate material from a vendor based on material forecast data to support JIT material support.